-It’s that magical time of year again, and if you’re anything like me, the week before Christmas means you have 6 days before you have to worry about getting any Christmas shopping done.
-However, what do you do when your loving partner has waited to the last moment to drop the hint that they’d like to try “that American stuff they saw in the supermarket last week”?
-How do you handle buying a gift for the novice or veteran whiskey drinker in your life that is impossible to buy for especially now that you’ve missed the ‘Garuanteed delivery before Christmas’ cut-off dates for online shopping, and (with all your shopping still left to do) you don’t have much time to go from specialist off-licence to off-licence to get them something fancy?
+It’s that magical time of year again, and – if you’re anything like me – the week and a half before Christmas means you have 9 days to go before you have to worry about getting any Christmas shopping done.
+However, what do you do when your loving partner has waited until the last moment to drop the hint that they’d like to try “that American stuff they saw in the supermarket last week” or a family member has suddenly began getting fancy with their cocktails?
+How do you handle buying a gift for the novice or veteran whiskey drinker in your life that is impossible to buy for especially now that you’ve missed the ‘Guaranteed delivery before Christmas’ cut-off dates for online shopping, and (with all your shopping still left to do) you don’t have much time to go from specialist off-licence to off-licence to get them something fancy?
 Well to you I say worry not, the answer may be simpler than you imagined!
-Luckily for us all the Irish bourbon scene has been steadily gaining momentum over the last year.
-What this means is, despite being awash with ‘New Irish whiskey!’ at every turn, there’s finally something on the market that you can pick up in your local supermarket that is just different enough that it will make for a great gift, and at the same time just new enough to the shops that the person you’re buying for might not have had a chance to try them yet.
+Luckily for us all the Irish bourbon scene has been consistently gaining momentum over the last year and what this means is there’s finally something on the market that you can both pick up in your local supermarket and that is just different enough that it will make for a great gift.
 I’m talking about that bottle bourbon behind the counter that you’ve squinted at in the past whilst waiting in the queue to buy your 8 items-or-less, lotto, or pack of smokes of course!

-Yes, America’s greatest export has finally landed on Irish soil in large quantities and that means picking up a fantastic Christmas gift could be as easy as nipping down to the shops for a pint of milk and a loaf of Brennans sliced pan (other bread brands are available) – simples!
+Yes, America’s finest export has finally landed on Irish soil in large enough quantities and varieties to make picking up a fantastic Christmas gift as easy as nipping down to the shops for a pint of milk and a sliced pan.
 Now you might be asking yourself, “ Yes, but which local shops?, and “Will this fancy new American stuff cost a fortune?!”
-These questions and more are exactly what this guide is aimed at answering.
+These questions and more are exactly the questions that this guide will hopefully answer.
 Contained within are 5 of the best bourbons (and some further recommendations) that can be sourced with reasonable ease, and the best part?
 They’re all under €50 a bottle, and some significantly so!
 So let’s get to it because Christmas Eve will be here any day now!

 Buffalo Trace Bourbon – 40% abv – €37 Dunnes Stores

-I’m looking for something less ‘Buffalo Soldier’, and more ‘USA!
+I’m looking for something better that really shouts ‘USA!
 USA!
 USA!’

 If the mighty Buffalo doesn’t quite do it for you and you’re looking for something a bit more majestic that both hits just under the €50 mark, and ups the game significantly, then why not pick up a bottle of Eagle Rare instead?
 Also from the Buffalo Trace distillery, this 10 y.o. age-stated bourbon comes from exactly the same recipe as Buffalo Trace bourbon, but what it picks up in those added years is lots more vanilla and sweet caramel, not to mention it clocks in at a respectable 45% (5% more than Buffalo Trace).
 Currently available from the Celtic Whiskey Shop for the bargain price of €49.99 here!